-Aside from being the newest of the Walt Disney World rides, Avatar Flight of Passage always seats you as a single rider, even though there isn’t an official single rider line…let us explain.
+Aside from being the newest of the Walt Disney World rides, Avatar Flight of Passage always seats you as a Single Rider, even though there isn’t an official Single Rider Line…let me explain.

-While the majority of the time you’ll be waiting in the normal or Fast Pass+ queue (which is pretty cool all by itself, might we add), by the time you’re nearing the attraction at the front of the line, Cast Members might begin to call out for Single Riders.
+While the majority of the time you’ll be waiting in the normal or Lightning Lane (which is pretty cool all by itself, might we add), by the time you’re nearing the attraction at the front of the line, Cast Members might begin to call out for Single Riders.

 This is because the ride loading area has numbered spaces, and Cast Members like to fill up all the spaces to keep the line moving.